Process the carrots @

 Processing the pork shoulder.

 Seal boneless pork butt/shoulder roast in vacuum or Ziploc Freezer gallon bag.
-If you use a Ziploc bag, you may have to cut the roast in half, and that’s fine–Sous Vide doesn’t care!
-Process the roast sous vide @
+If you use a Ziploc bag, you may have to cut the roast in half, and that’s fine–Sous Vide is mostly indifferent to bulk, and is more dependent on thickness and, therefore, penetration time Process the roast sous vide @

 How to design a custom rub.